rech/abacus/README.md

 </packages>
 ```

-Alternatively, as all code associated with each of Abacus' supported levels of precision gets generated into a single C# source file, it is easy to simply copy the appropriate [Abacus.*.cs][sources] file for the precision you need straight into your project.
+Alternatively, as all code associated with each of Abacus' supported levels of precision gets generated into a single C# source file, it is easy to simply copy the appropriate [Abacus.XYZ.cs][sources] file for the precision you need straight into your project.

 ## So, what types are actually supported?

 Abacus provides implementations of the following data types: